bcrowell/dorcas/README.md

 * May be somewhat slow, but still usable on a book-length text if you let it run for a weekend.

 * May need to look at a fairly large document in order to get an initial fix on the font.
-     May need a certain amount of human involvement at this stage.
+     May need considerable human involvement at this stage.
+Will probably never be a turn-key system like Tesseract.

 * Won't handle CJK, vertical scripts, or handwriting.